 Curling has become a participation sport for the fashion-conscious.
 Most of the top competitive teams wear matching pants and sweaters or training suits, complete with names for identification.
 Many types of sweaters are available, all providing warmth and ease of movement.
-Many teams now wear colorful tops with matching slacks.
+Many teams now wear colourful tops with matching slacks.
 The important thing is to wear clothes that are warm and comfortable and which allow ease of movement.

 Pants made specifically for curling are of a stretch material that allows for easy movement during the delivery.
-Many teams now wear colorful tops with matching slacks.
+Many teams now wear colourful tops with matching slacks.
 The important thing is to wear clothes that are warm and comfortable and which allow ease of movement.

 To be able to deliver a stone correctly, a curler requires a proper sliding show, one having a slick, low-friction material that covers the entire sole and heel.

 Various types of slider materials are available.
 Some are made of hard, durable synthetic materials which are very “fast”; others are made of softer synthetic material which tend to be slightly “slower”.
 One example of such a material that has been popular for many years is Teflon plastic.